memcached supports the following options:

 On 32-bit x86 systems where you are using PAE to access memory above the 4GB limit, you cannot allocate RAM beyond the maximum process size.
 You can get around this by running multiple instances of memcached, each listening on a different port:

 On all systems, particularly 32-bit, ensure that you leave enough room for both memcached application in addition to the memory setting.
 For example, if you have a dedicated memcached host with 4GB of RAM, do not set the memory size above 3500MB.
-Failure to do this may cause either a crash or severe performance issues.
+Failure to do this may cause either an unexpected exit or severe performance issues.

 Specify a network interface/address to listen for connections.
 The default is to listen on all available address (